adalinesimonian/gdvm/README.md

-# gdvm package repository
+# gdvm package registry

-This branch contains the Godot package repository for gdvm.
-If you're looking for the source code, please visit the [main branch](https://github.com/adalinesimonian/gdvm).
+This branch contains the Godot package registry for gdvm.
+If you're looking for gdvm's source code, please visit the [main branch](https://github.com/adalinesimonian/gdvm).